Provar

 Above: Set up the Test case and perform the Web (REST) request.

-In the example given above, we have used the Resource URL (“/index.php?/api/v2/add_run/1“ ) where 1 is the id of your project in TestRail.
+In the example above, we have used the Resource URL (“/index.php?/api/v2/add_run/1“ ) where 1 is the id of your project in TestRail.

 • In the REST Type field, select Generic REST Service.